Supermarkets use of plastic charging more for items not covered in plastic

 Tesco gave this press release.

-Further comment obtained by The Daily Mail
+Further comment on supermarkets and packaging obtained by The Daily Mail

 The Daily Mail used this research in its article Supermarkets accused of punishing shoppers and asked the supermarkets for comment.
 Many of them said that the research wasn’t comparing like with like because some products were bigger than others!
 This is twaddle.
 Items were compared by weight!
 The reason I asked the bloggers to weigh everything was so that it WAS a fair comparison.
 (Rolling eyes emoticon!)